 Phoenix Truck Accident Attorney

 When passenger vehicles are struck by large commercial trucks, the results are often catastrophic.
 Yet, due to the high volume of trucks on the road, they happen all to often.
 In 2016 alone, Arizona recorded 11,992 truck and bus crashes.
 If you or a loved one were seriously injured in a truck accident in Arizona, the Phoenix truck accident lawyers at Begam Marks & Traulsen, P.A. can help.
-Our attorneys will represent you against major Arizona trucking companies and insurers.
+Our truck accident attorneys will represent you against major Arizona trucking companies and insurers.
 We know exactly how to handle every aspect of a truck accident case, from investigation the scene of the accident to preparing and taking your case to trial.
 Call (602) 254-6071 for a free consultation.

 - Causes of Truck Accidents